Poznań Starołęka railway station

 Poznań Starołęka railway station is a railway station serving Starołęka in the city of Poznań, in the Greater Poland Voivodeship, Poland.
 The station is located on the Kluczbork–Poznań railway and Swarzędz-Poznań Starołęka railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station was known as Posen Luisenhain during German control.

 History

 On 15 September 1943 there two trains collided at the station.

 Modernisation

 During 2015 and 2016 the platform and tracks around the station were modernised and replaced.

 Train services

 The station is served by the following service(s):